29.11.02

 Microsoft calls 'foul' on OS vulnerability data: The report, a summary of which was released to the public by Mi2g, attributed 44% of the software vulnerabilities announced in the first 10 months of 2002 to Microsoft's Windows operating system and 19% to the open-source Linux operating system.
 By comparison, the company attributed only 1.9% to Apple Computer Inc.'s Mac OS.

 Minister calls for new website to help cut unnecessary government spending: The outgoing Dutch Minister of Finance, Hans Hoogervorst, has come up with a novel idea to fight financial waste of government bodies.
-Mr. Hoogervorst has called on his ministry to set up a special website, where citizens can lodge complaints against wasteful government bureaucracy, and inefficient and ineffective working practices, and propose money saving measures.

 More than 600 million people have Net access: 605.6 million people had Internet access at the end of September, up from 580.7 million in May 2002.